About The cpearson.com Web Site

 This page provides some background information about the web site.

-Thank you for your interest in the web site.
-I started the site back in 1997 primarily as a way to learn
+Thank you for your interest in this web site.
+I started the site in 1997 primarily as a way to learn

 Microsoft FrontPage and some HTML.
-I remember in the early days getting upwards of 100 readers a day.
-I thought
+I remember in the early days getting upwards of 100 readers a day, and I thought

 and Excel Macros.
 That was it.
 The Excel Formulas page is still around, and that page is the TOP

-I welcome feedback of any sort: topic suggestions, bug fixes, and even the occassional thank you.
+I welcome feedback of any sort: topic suggestions, bug fixes, and even the occasional thank you.
 You can email me at

 chip@cpearson.com.
 I do read all the email I receive, even